ilee38/ilee38/README.md

 # Coding shenanigans!
 Hello there 👋

 Welcome to my GitHub page!
-Here's where I dump all my just-for-fun coding stuff–side projects, coding practice, and experiments.
+Here's where I dump all of my just-for-fun coding stuff (side projects, coding practice, and experiments).

 <!--
 **ilee38/ilee38** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.